Legal Advice for Compensation Insurance Claims & TPD Payouts

 When you have an approved WorkCover claim, and you’re off work, your weekly replacement income calculation is as follows:

-First 6 months off work
+First six months off work

 WorkCover income benefit will be 85% of your usual weekly earnings or the pay rate specified by your industrial award (if you have one), whichever is higher.
 If an industrial award does not cover you, the calculation uses 80% of Adult Average Time Earnings (QOTE from the Australian Bureau of Statistics).
 To know your payment, multiply your current salary (or the relevant QOTE figure) by 0.80.